 Our top picks for 3 budgets:

 Top pick: Made in the USA, which is nice.
 Not necessarily the best caulk gun on the market, but will get you through your next few jobs.
 Don’t drop it!

-Runner up: The description of this gun is convincing: I can recommend it as a bottom-level choice.
+Runner up: The ratings of this gun are convincing: I can recommend it as a bottom-level choice.
 But just so you know, caulk (or glue, etc) may continue to flow after you flick the stop lever and continue dripping until the pressure inside the tube is zero.
 Not what we really call a dripless caulk gun.